hyperledger-archives/grid-rfcs/0000-product.md

 referenced in a supply chain.
 Each product has a **__product type__**.
 This RFC defines a single product type for GS1; a product of the GS1 product type is called a GS1 product.
-Note that this design supports adding additional product types in the future.
+Note that this design supports extending additional product types in the future.

 A product is referenced using a **__product identifier__**.
 For GS1 products, the product identifier is a Global Trade Item Number (GTIN),